noir-lang/noir/yarn-project/aztec-sandbox/README.md

 It will look for a local Ethereum RPC to talk to but you can change this with the `ETHEREUM_HOST` environment variable.

-You'll also need to run `./bootstrap.sh` in the `circuits/cpp` directory in order to build the WASM binaries.

 ## Examples

 The package also includes 2 examples.
 There are some system prerequisites that you will need to run these locally: